noobyanjunhao/CSCI3390-Project3/README.md

 - **Total Runtime (including I/O)**: 293.70 seconds
   (This includes loading the input file, saving the output, and any overhead.)

-It is indeed a MIS, comfirmed by verify MIS function.

 b.
 Run `LubyMIS` on `twitter_original_edges.csv` with 4x2 cores (vCPUs) and then 2x2 cores (vCPUs).
 Compare the running times between the 3 jobs with varying core specifications that you submitted in **3a** and **3b**.